 She believes gold equities offer great value, with record earnings and cash levels and increasing dividends, but these fundamentals will not come good until the stock market calms down.

-Bujia remains cautious, focusing on mid-caps such as Randgold Resources
+Bujia remains cautious, focusing on mid-caps such as Randgold Resources <RRS.L>, Yamana Gold <YRI.TO> and Eldorado <ELD.TO> which she said have good production growth.

 Among the more diversified funds, Neuberger Berman's $100 million Enhanced Commodities fund, managed by Gresham Investment Management, also acquitted itself well largely due to a fairly high exposure to precious metals.